Table of Contents

 The Road to Tower Fall on Tower Creek

 The Grand Loop Road turns south again after Tower Junction, heading toward Canyon Village.
 The next stop along the road is Tower Fall.
-The waterfall is on Tower Creek, a tributary of the Yellowstone River.
+This waterfall is on Tower Creek, a tributary of the Yellowstone River.
 Tower Creek originates from the Absaroka Mountains and flows through the northeast region of Yellowstone National Park.

 Lower Falls drops 132 ft. down cascades down a series of rocky ledges into Tower Creek.
 This water travels only a short distance in the creek before converging with the Yellowstone River.
 The name “Tower” is derived from the nearby rock formations known as the Tower Junction.
 The Washburn expedition in 1870 named the creek for these towering volcanic spires that surround the falls.